Data Disclosure Policy

 - Let us know if any of the information will be shared directly or indirectly with law enforcement or government of a foreign state.

 - Tell us if the customer has explicitly consented to the disclosure of data, as this simplifies the procedure.

-If you cannot meet the requirements above, you may need to obtain a judge-signed, UK court order.
-In some cases, this may be the only way we can discharge our legal responsibilities under the DPA while providing you with the information you require.
+If you cannot meet the requirements above, you may need to obtain a judge-signed, Isle of Man court order.
+In some cases, this may be the only way we can discharge our legal responsibilities under Isle of Man data protection laws while providing you with the information you require.
 We are keen to cooperate, and are committed to doing so in a legally compliant way.